 Since 2018, AFTCO has awarded $95,000 in Conservation Grants to B.A.S.S Nation Clubs.
 In 2022, AFTCO provided $35,000 to 5 B.A.S.S Nation Clubs to complete conservation-minded projects in their home states.
 These 2022 projects are highlighted below, and the 2021 projects can be viewed here.

 With the increased budget in 2022, AFTCO was able to assist with larger-scale projects than in previous years — boosting the probability that projects can be completed or receive more funding when needed, from other sources.

 - Alabama HS Bass Release Trailer

 - Georgia Lake Oconee Habitat Restoration

 - Kentucky Lake Barkley Cypress Tree Planting

 - Texas Lake Fork Habitat Improvement Through Terrestrial Grass Establishment Project

 Release trailers have become increasingly popular in areas that have many tournaments.
 These trailers will be at tournament weigh-in sites and will collect the bass to be redistributed around the lake.
 The trailers have to be custom-made and must be able to hold thousands of pounds of water and fish.
-Alabama and Texas have much use for these types of release trailers, and the trailers will be used for High School tournaments, so these projects are not only beneficial to the fish and the fisheries but they also benefit the youth anglers throughout Texas and Alabama.
+Alabama and Texas have much use for these types of release trailers, and the trailers will be used for High School tournaments.
+These projects are not only beneficial to the fish and the fisheries, but they also benefit the youth anglers throughout Texas and Alabama.